WELCOME! Find what you need

 3. Look for reading passages with text-dependent questions.

-When selecting a passage for students, choosing one that includes text-dependent questions is important.
-These questions should have answers that are directly stated in the reading rather than requiring students to make inferences.
-This is especially crucial when teaching beginners how to identify text evidence.
+When choosing a passage, it’s important to select one that includes text-dependent questions.
+These questions should have answers that are directly stated in the text, rather than requiring students to make inferences.
+This is especially important when teaching beginners how to find text evidence.

-For students to successfully answer specific questions, they must learn to look back in the reading selection and find the relevant information.
-They should also be able to underline or highlight the text evidence that supports their answer.
+To answer specific questions successfully, students need to practice looking back in the passage to find the relevant information.
+They should also be able to underline or highlight the text evidence that supports their answers.

 citing-text-evidence-explanation-image